 Gobelins.
 Surviving in the gaps left by the other four categories, often including urban and industrial labour and irregular work.

 These estates are semi-hereditary: people most often marry within their own estate and it is normal for children to be brought up in the estate of their parents.
 But it is certainly possible for people to change estates, usually because adoption, apprenticeship or marriage brings them into the household or other establishment of a new estate, of which they may then learn and adopt the ways and if necessary undergo the rites of passage.
-Some members of the adopted estate may remain reluctant to accept a member not born to it, especially if the newcomer has a ‘wrong’ physical type or does not completely adopt the cultural practices of the new estate.
+Some members of the adopted estate may remain reluctant to accept a member not born to it, especially if the newcomer does not completely adopt the stylings or cultural practices of the new estate.
 The shift may even be rejected by the community in general.

 Because the estates are not isolated breeding populations, inherited characteristics are generally spread across them.
 Membership of the estates is mainly signalled by non-inherited signs such as clothing, hairstyles and behaviour.

-Ironically, it is the departures from estate inheritance that drive the limited heritable differences between estates, as the more privileged estates tend to draw in those with characteristics that they value and exclude those with characteristics that they reject.
-These selected characteristics are then passed down to future generations in the estate.
-However, this process generates only modest tendencies to inherited differences the estates; each estate in reality shows wide variation within itself, and considerable overlap with the others.
-There is, however, a tendency for observers to mentally fit members of a given estate to their expectation of how people of that estate are supposed to look, and many Galthamarians will tell you people’s estates can be identified by sight, independently of their clothes and styling.
+Ironically, it is the departures from estate inheritance that drive the limited heritable differences between estates (such as height or aging rate), as the more privileged estates tend to draw in those with characteristics that they value and exclude those with characteristics that they reject.
+These selected characteristics can then be passed down to future generations in the estate.
+However, this process generates only modest tendencies to inherited differences between the estates; each estate in reality shows wide variation within itself, and considerable overlap with the others.
+There is, however, a tendency for observers to mentally fit members of a given estate to their expectation of how people of that estate are supposed to be or appear, and some Galthamarians claim that people’s estates can be identified by sight, independently of their clothes and styling.
 It is, however, easy to find counterexamples to prove these assumptions unreliable.